martin12333/Readable-Lisp-S-expressions/tutorial.md

 This exports the following functions:

-*   curly-infix-read(port): Read a curly-infix-expression datum from port.
+*   curly-infix-read(. port): Read a curly-infix-expression datum from port.
-*   neoteric-read sweet-read(port): Read a neoteric-expression datum from port.
+*   neoteric-read sweet-read(. port): Read a neoteric-expression datum from port.
-*   sweet-read sweet-read(port): Read a sweet-expression datum from port.
+*   sweet-read sweet-read(. port): Read a sweet-expression datum from port.
 *   replace-read(replace-read-with): Change the current "read" function to the function replace-read-with.
 *   restore-traditional-read(): Restore the traditional read function.